-In the event of hazardous weather or emergency closings, the Sheriff or his designees may delay opening of County offices or announce an early closing.
-Where it appears that closure of County offices for the full day is prudent, the Sheriff or his designee will contact at least two Commissioners, one of whom shall be the Chairman or Vice Chairman if available, and upon their concurrence, the Sheriff or his designee may close County offices.
-When the Sheriff has delayed opening for the day, he shall notify local media prior to 6:30 a.m.
+In the event of hazardous weather or emergency closings, the County Administrator, in coordination with the Sheriff and County Commission Chair, may delay opening of County offices or announce an early closing.
+Where it appears that closure of County offices for the full day is prudent, the County Administrator, in coordination with the Sheriff and County Commission Chair, may close County offices.
+When the decision has been made to delay opening for the day, local media and employees will be notified by 6:30 a.m.
 Information shall also be posted on the County website.
 You are responsible for obtaining the information regarding inclement weather and emergency closings.
 The County storm line phone number is 241-5880.
+Additional methods of communication will also be used.